aeszyman/athletes-of-piety/papers/research-project.md

 5. **Writing Asceticism**

 If you choose this option, your task will be to compose a vita of a monastic saint.
 Your vita has to incorporate structural elements of the late antique prototype.
+You will have to support your vita with secondary and tertiary sources.

 If you want to work on a different topic, you will have to obtain the instructor's approval.